wliam06/MovieDB/README.md

   <img src = "https://user-images.githubusercontent.com/25744906/71777984-4843cb80-2fda-11ea-8ff5-385cb02ae1e3.png">
 </p>

-Coordinator is used to managed the coupled and dependent of each other controllers when using a navigation.
+Router is used to managed the coupled and dependent of each other controllers when using a navigation.

 ### Adapter Pattern
 Adapter is a structural design pattern that allows object to connect and work together.
 In short, it transforms the interface of an object to adapt.